 Bradshaw has worked as a consultant with the MSSU Small Business & Technology Development Center since 1987, where she has consulted with over 1,500 pre-venture and existing small businesses.
 She teaches SBTDC workshops on computer software usage, marketing, pre-venture planning, and business plans for area businesses.

-Bradshaw has received various awards including the MOSBTDC 2012 Award of Excellence for outstanding performance as members of the team responding to the Joplin tornado of May 2011, MOSBTDC Outstanding Achievement in Creating Economic Impact in Sales Increases in 2011, MOSBTDC Outstanding Achievement in Creating Economic Impact in Job Creation in 2011, MSSU School of Business Administration 2009 -2010 Online Teaching Performance Award, and the MSSU School of Business Administration 2006 -2007 Service Performance Award.
+Bradshaw has received various awards including the MOSBTDC 2012 Award of Excellence for outstanding performance as members of the team responding to the Joplin tornado of May 2011, MOSBTDC Outstanding Achievement in Creating Economic Impact in Sales Increases in 2011, MOSBTDC Outstanding Achievement in Creating Economic Impact in Job Creation in 2011, MSSU Plaster School of Business 2009 -2010 Online Teaching Performance Award, and the MSSU Plaster School of Business 2006 -2007 Service Performance Award.
 She is a member of the American Marketing Association, Delta Mu Delta, and Omicron Delta Epsilon.

 Courses: Promotion, Pricing, Merchandise/Inventory Planning, New Business Formation, and Managing Innovation and Technology